blischalk/clojure_notes/ClojureNotes.md

 - **set** - Creates a set out of a collection (such as a sequence)
 - **select-key** - intersection of keys
 - **select-keys** - returns a map keeping only the keys passed in.
+- **send** - Function application for updating an agent.
+Used when update action will not block.
+- **send-off** - Function application for updating an agent.
+Used when the update action will block like writing to a file.
+It will get its own thread pool.
 - **sep**
 - **seq** - Returns a seq on a collection
 - **some**